pbloem/peterbloem.nl/blog/design-thinking.md

 I love user stories.
 I think they're amazing, and if used correctly they have the potential to change the world.
 I wish they were taught in high school.
 If I had to choose whether calculus or user stories were taught in high school I'd prefer them to teach user stories (and I really need my students to know calculus).

 Why am I so in love with this simple little trick?
 Because it solves the main trap that people fall into when they collaborate on anything.
-The trap that is behind all design by committee, and perhaps behind all organizational disfunction: arguing over solutions.
+The trap that is behind all design by committee, and perhaps behind all organizational dysfunction: arguing over solutions.

 Let me give you a simple example.